Below is a list of all the countries that are currently recognized by the International Olympic Committee as National Olympic Committees.

 - Country Codes for past and present participating countries.

-- Number of countries participating the the Olympics for each Olympiad.
+- Number of countries participating at the Olympics for each Olympiad.